SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 ![](assets/chapter-9-2-images/02.X-expression-02.png)

-Bonny is very pretty, but not as wise, so she will need our help to master the power of Expressions.
+Bonny is pretty but not as wise, so she will need our help to master the power of Expressions.

-### Input Data
+### Input data

-The input data consists of a single text line, passed from the console.
+The input data consists of a single text line passed from the console.
 It contains a **mathematical expression for calculation**.
 The line **always ends with the "=" symbol**.
 The **"="** symbol means the **end of the mathematical expression**.

 The input data is always valid and always in the described format.
-No need to validate it.
+There is no need to validate it.

-### Output Data
+### Output data

 The output data must be printed on the console.
 The output consists of one line: the **result** of the calculated mathematical expression rounded up to the **second digit after the decimal point**.